Getting Started

 In your Django project, create subscription plans with benefits for pricing widgets.
 If you have a free plan, set the call-to-action URL name at PADDLE_SUBSCRIPTIONS['FREE_PLAN_CTA_URL'], for example, the sign up or waitlist form.

-At Paddle create Products for each paid subscription plan, and monthly and yearly prices for each product.
+For subscriptions, create Products at Paddle for each paid subscription plan, and monthly and yearly prices for each product.
 You can skip monthly or yearly pricing if you want, but then you will need to modify the overwritten templates to exclude them there too.

 Deploy the data to a publicly accessible staging or production website.
 Paddle will send events to that website.

-Run the management command to fetch Paddle data and install the webhook:
+Run the management command to fetch Paddle Billing data and install the webhook:

 (venv)$ python manage.py set_up_paddle_subscriptions